jaroslaw-weber/code-pillow/README.md

 coding requires using symbols quite often. but most of the time we need only one symbol.

-OSL (1) means that we switch to symbol layer for one keypress only.
+press thumb key to switch to symbol layer for one keypress only.

 this key is very easy accessible (under the thumb).